Fredkin gate: Example

 Three-bit full adder (add with carry) using five Fredkin gates.
 The "garbage" output bit g is (p NOR q) if r = 0, and (p NAND q) if r = 1.

 Inputs on the left, including two constants, go through three gates to quickly determine the parity.
 The 0 and 1 bits swap places for each input bit that is set, resulting in parity bit on the 4th row and inverse of parity on 5th row.

 Then the carry row and the inverse parity row swap if the parity bit is set and swap again if one of the p or q input bits are set (it doesn't matter which is used) and the resulting carry output appears on the 3rd row.

 The p and q inputs are only used as gate controls so they appear unchanged in the output.

 Applications

 Quantum photonic chip implementation

 Recent research has demonstrated the Fredkin gate on programmable silicon photonic chips.
 These chips use a network of Mach-Zehnder interferometers to route photons efficiently, creating a versatile and scalable platform that can handle multiple quantum gates.
-This approach allows for integrating Fredkin gates into large-scale quantum processors, paving the way for future quantum computing advancements.
+This approach allows for integrating Fredkin gates into large-scale quantum processors, allowing for future quantum computing advancements.